scaleoutsystems/fedn/docs/projects.rst

 **validate (optional):**

-When training a global model with FEDn, the data scientist can choose to ask clients to perform local model validation of each new global model version by specifying an entry point called 'validate'.
+When training a global model with Scaleout Edge, the data scientist can choose to ask clients to perform local model validation of each new global model version by specifying an entry point called 'validate'.

 Similar to the training entrypoint, the validation entry point must be a SISO program.
 It should reads a model update from file, validate it (in any way suitable to the user), and write a **json file** containing validation data: